A new short story from science-fiction writer and futurist Madeline Ashby.

 A new short story from the author of the Nebula Award–winning All the Birds in the Sky, Charlie Jane Anders.

 Stubbornness may be the defining characteristic of the moment we’re in.
 People seem increasingly reluctant to listen to other points of view or deviate from their tribe.
 So how can we get people to reconsider long-held—but perhaps poorly thought through—beliefs?
-In this informal workshop, Torie Bosch, editor of Slate magazine’s Future Tense channel and coeditor of What […]
+In this informal workshop, Torie Bosch, […]

 “She’d seen the coat before in this moment, exiting this train, here.
 Every face in the crowd looked somehow familiar.”